A monthly online newsletter with product news, data releases and projects relating to the minerals and energy exploration industry.

 - About Minerals Alert

-Geoscience Australia is managing the geophysical data acquisition programs in Western Australia, South Australia and the Northern Territory.
+Geoscience Australia manages the geophysical data acquisition programs in Western Australia, South Australia, New South Wales, Queensland and the Northern Territory.

 The current status of Geoscience Australia's geophysical survey data acquisition is available in a comprehensive table.

 To obtain further details on the survey acquisition, please email email@example.com; or phone +61 2 6249 9229.